 Hey there, pawty animals!
+Homemade cakes for dogs are the next tasty treat on the pet chef menu.
 As the next instalment in our current FAQs, Tips, and Troubleshooting mini-series topic all about treats, it’s time to celebrate with cake.
 At our place, dog-friendly cake is usually a special occurrence for homemade dog birthday cakes, but any excuse to party will do!
 Here’s our introduction to making homemade dog-friendly cakes, pupcakes, and meatball treats for dog birthdays, special occasions, or just because.

 My First Homemade Pet Treats

 The first homemade pet “treat” that I can recall making was not for a dog, but for a cat.
-When I adopted scrawny little rescue kitty Tiger sixteen years ago (Tiger passed away earlier this year), I started making him a little birthday cat cake every year on his vet nominated birthday.
-Tiger was always picky about what he would and wouldn’t eat, so every year we would celebrate with dinner in the form of his favourite wet food in a round cake-ish shape decorated with cat biscuits and treats.
+I adopted scrawny little rescue kitty Tiger sixteen years ago (Tiger passed away earlier this year).
+We didn’t know his real birthday, but I started making him a little birthday cat cake every year on his vet nominated birthday.
+Tiger was always very picky about what he would and wouldn’t eat, so every year we would celebrate with dinner in the form of his favourite wet food in a round cake-ish shape decorated with cat biscuits and treats.

+After we blended furfamilies, the tradition expanded to include Oli.
 Oli’s early homemade dog birthday cakes were casserole dish dinners with a candle.
 Nothing flashy, but doggone delish and he knew it was something special.
+Momma’s treat making skills have come along way since then.
+He has trained me well!
 Although I enjoy making my crazy cakes and the excitement our boys get from cake time, it’s important to note that special celebrations don’t require anything fancy.
 Just lots of love and whatever makes you and your pet happiest.

 Conventional Homemade Cakes and Pupcakes for Dogs

 The process of preparing and baking a conventional dog-friendly cake is no different than baking for humans.
 Unless you’re using stock, meat, or fish, the batter and resulting cake will be very similar to a no-sugar low-fat human muffin.
 With the right flavour combination, you might even decide to share!

 Dog-Friendly Cake Ingredients